• Skip to main content

 First, we tackled the email lists.

-Once we got their email sending domain connected and were ready to start digging our way out of spam, we created some safe email lists for us to work off of.
+Once we had their email-sending domain connected and were ready to start digging our way out of spam, we created some safe email lists to work from.
 The general rule of thumb to get out of greylist status (the dreaded list of email domains that go right to spam) is to maintain open rates of at least 20%, so we started by only emailing people who had opened an email in the last 2 weeks, which was only a few hundred people.
-Immediately, our open rates jumped to over 40% and Click-Through Rates between 4-8%, which was a great start, but these stats had to be maintained as we expanded the list.
+Immediately, our open rates jumped to over 40% and click-through rates to 4-8%, which was a great start, but we had to maintain these stats as we expanded the list.
 So slow and steady was the name of the game to avoid setbacks as we were starting to improve our performance.

-So for the next couple of weeks we went to our next list which included email opens in the last month, and then we went up to the last 2 months, then 3, and now we’re up to 6 months.
-We’re up to over 1000 emails per send and open rates are staying above 30% so we’re definitely on the right track.
-We have also been leveraging a lot of A/B testing and workflows to continue improving engagement with our emails which has also been a big help and benefit of upgrading to Marketing Pro.
+So for the next couple of weeks, we’re going through the following list: email opens from the last month, then the last 2 months, then 3, and now we’re up to 6 months.
+We’re up to over 1000 emails per send, and open rates are staying above 30%, so we’re definitely on the right track.
+We have also been leveraging A/B testing and workflows to continue improving email engagement, which has been a significant benefit of upgrading to Marketing Pro.

-Meanwhile, we also started including our personal emails and even our husband’s emails to continue testing if we were landing into primary inboxes more and more, and if an email landed in spam we marked it as not spam.
+Meanwhile, we also started including our personal and husbands’ emails to continue testing whether we were landing in primary inboxes more and more.
+If an email landed in spam, we marked it as not spam.
 As soon as an email was marked as not spam once, the next email came into the inbox, which was a big step in the right direction.

 Next, we tackled the website.

-We worked with HubSpot’s migration team to move the site from WordPress to HubSpot and that made it infinitely easier for us to make changes as needed without going through the dev team every time.
+We worked with HubSpot’s migration team to move the site from WordPress to HubSpot, which made it infinitely easier for us to make changes as needed without going through the dev team each time.

-We also started leveraging slide-in CTAs to drive attention to their eBooks and Webinars, which are their most valuable pieces of content, and have been seeing pretty good engagement on those so far.
+We also started leveraging slide-in CTAs to draw attention to their eBooks and Webinars, which are their most valuable pieces of content, and have seen pretty good engagement on those so far.

 The next big thing we’re tackling is revamping their conversion paths, starting with their blogs and resources.
-As it stood when we started, none of the blogs lead anywhere, included no CTAs, and didn’t tie back to any other resources.
+As it stood when we started, none of the blogs led anywhere, included no CTAs, and didn’t tie back to any other resources.
 It’s a big lift to organize 150-200 pieces of content, but we’re making good progress on aligning everything with a buyer’s journey following the Awareness, Consideration, Decision framework.
-We are leveraging Smart CTAs to surface similar resources once one has been consumed, are implementing mid-post CTAs to connect related blogs, and relying on automations to route the more engaged leads directly to sales for personal outreach.
+We are leveraging Smart CTAs to surface similar resources after a resource is consumed, implementing mid-post CTAs to connect related blogs, and relying on automations to route more engaged leads directly to sales for personal outreach.

-And the last piece of the puzzle is to build predictable and scalable journeys based on industries, job titles, and company size with the help of targeted content and automations.
-Historically, they didn’t really segment their audiences at all, which in part lead to poor engagement on otherwise great content.
-So to improve engagement and sales conversions, we knew we had to be more intentional with how we shared information.
-To do this effectively, we had to build a lot more landing pages, each geared towards a specific persona, industry, or company size.
-These landing pages, which really acted more like pillar pages, called out specific challenges these people might recognize, used familiar persona-specific messaging, and shared valuable resources to help them diagnose their situations.
-Of course we also included scheduling pages to book an intro call with sales, and included more of those links in more of the Decision stage blogs.
-Once we had better segments built within our email lists, we built automations which attempted to resurface valuable content until it was opened and engaged with, making sure people didn’t miss out on new content that could help them.
+And the last piece of the puzzle is to build predictable, scalable journeys based on industry, job title, and company size, using targeted content and automations.
+Historically, they didn’t really segment their audiences at all, which, in part, led to poor engagement with otherwise great content.
+To improve engagement and sales conversions, we knew we had to be more intentional about how we shared information.
+To do this effectively, we had to build many more landing pages, each geared toward a specific persona, industry, or company size.
+These landing pages, which functioned more like pillar pages, highlighted specific challenges people might recognize, used familiar, persona-specific messaging, and shared valuable resources to help them diagnose their situations.
+Of course, we also included scheduling pages to book an intro call with sales, and included more of those links in more of the Decision stage blogs.
+Once we had better segments built within our email lists, we built automations that surfaced valuable content until it was opened and engaged with, ensuring people didn’t miss new content that could help them.

-And so the strategy that we are now really starting to push forth is, you know, one of the biggest things is they never segmented their audiences.
+And so the strategy we are now really starting to push is that they never segmented their audiences.

 So everybody, all 10,000 people, no matter the industry, no matter their job title, no matter anything, we’re getting the same content.

-And so of course there’s going to be different preferences that people have. people really like webinars, people really like ebooks.
+And so, of course, there’s going to be different preferences that people have.
+People really like webinars and ebooks.

-So we did a very in-depth blog audit and went through all 200 of their blogs and basically looked at what is the category of this blog, what is the
+So we did a very in-depth blog audit and went through all 200 of their blogs and basically looked at what the category of this blog is, what the

-value proposition and what is the CTA?
+value proposition is, and what the CTA is.
 What is the call to action at the end of this?
-Which most of them didn’t have call to action, so we’re building that out and saying, this matches with this ebook and this matches with this offer.
+Most of them didn’t have a call to action, so we’re building one out and saying this matches this ebook and this offer.

-And so the next step of how we’re going to start you know, moving into the thousand contacts and two thousand contacts and further is really starting to look at what are their content is the highest engagement and doing better segmentation around past engagements.
+And so the next step in how we’re going to start, you know, moving into the thousand contacts and two thousand contacts and beyond, is really to look at which of their content has the highest engagement and to do better segmentation based on past engagements.

-And so getting really specific and building out better conversion journeys from an awareness stage. blog, for example, that is talking about, hey, maybe you’re experiencing a lot of turnover and you don’t know why, right?
+And so, getting really specific and building out better conversion journeys from an awareness stage. blog, for example, that says, “Hey, maybe you’re experiencing a lot of turnover, and you don’t know why, right?”

-And so for a survey company that does, you know, employee satisfaction service and all other stuff, that’s a great awareness stage blog.
+And so, for a survey company that does, you know, employee satisfaction services and all that, that’s a great awareness-stage blog.

-And then from there, it’s, you know, helping to diagnose and understanding, you know, why running surveys is going to be a great solution to have, you know, better employee retainment and all this other, you know, benefits for scale.
+And then from there, it’s, you know, helping to diagnose and understand, you know, why running surveys is going to be a great solution to have, you know, better employee retention and all this other, you know, benefits for scale.

 And so linking those blogs together and sending in related, you know, putting in the breadcrumbs across the website so they can go from one to the next and then have some kind of a conversion point as well is really where, you know, we’re going to be attacking more of the thousands of people and building the better segments to guide them down those journeys.

-And so we’re going to be doing making sure that he has all the content offers that he needs.
-So for, if you are talking to a large enterprise company like PepsiCo, for example, then this is the content that is most valuable for enterprise companies.
+And so we’re going to make sure he has all the content offers he needs.
+So, if you are talking to a large enterprise like PepsiCo, this is the content most valuable to them.

-So he has a resource folder that he can easily share and know which content is the most powerful for the large companies that he’s going after.
+So he has a resource folder he can easily share, and he knows which content is most effective for the large companies he’s targeting.

 So none of that was ever done.
-They never had any real reason to the madness and how to send content or know which content to create or anything else.
+They never had any real reason for the madness, or how to send content, or know which content to create, or anything else.

-So making sure that we are resending an email at least once to a highly qualified lead that has engaged in the past, but if they didn’t open an email, we’re going to send it again.
+So, we are resending an email at least once to a highly qualified lead who has engaged in the past.
+If they didn’t open it, we’ll send it again.

-And so making sure that we’re resurfacing things like that to just continuously reuse all the great content and resources that they have.
+And so, making sure we resurface things like that to continuously reuse all the great content and resources they have.

 Carrie Gallagher